Connectime4ever/School_District_Analysis/README.md

 All in all, some of the main changes in the in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 * Thomas High School does not show any grade in Reading and Math for the 9th graders.
 * The analysis of Thomas High School performance is somehow not comparable with the rest of the schools of the districts:
-          + Due to the academic dishonesty, the base of comparison is qualitative different to the other schools in the district as only take into account the performance of the students in grades 10th to 11th.
+    + Due to the academic dishonesty, the base of comparison is qualitative different to the other schools in the district as only take into account the performance of the students in grades 10th to 12th.
     + There is no information to assess the real performance of the 9th graders at Thomas School.
-* The School Summary Report slightly change some of the metrics.
+* The School Summary Report shows some slight changes in some of the metrics for Thomas High School.
-* Thomas High School is showing a relatively "better" performance.
+* Thomas High School is showing a relatively "better" performance in the Reading score average (only accounts for the scores of the students from 10th to 12th grades).